 Skip to content

 UMF awards academic credit to enrolled students for demonstrated learning from work and life experiences through its Credit for Prior Learning (CPL) program.
+Students have earned credit for a broad range of learning experiences:

 You can gain credit for prior learning in three ways: